sf-wdi-31/how-to-hide-secrets/store-secrets-using-env-vars.md

 That shell script will not be checked-in to git and we'll run it before running our server.

 > _Environment variables_ are just like regular variables except they live in your terminal.

 > Most programming languages have access to environment variables.
 To see a list of your current environment variables type `env` into the terminal.

+> Shell scripts allow you to right code in the language your shell or terminal runs; using shell commands.
+Usually these are written in the `sh` or `bash` languages.

 Let's get started